 Building audiences as communities

 The product of journalism is no longer content, but community.
 It is not enough to talk about community or simply enable users to comment on stories.
-Media organizations must create platforms for users to participate in the journalistic process, work together on projects and build their own online communities independent of publishers.
+Media organizations must create platforms for users to participate in the journalistic process, work with each other on projects and build their own online communities independent of publishers.

 Decentralized communities will have the greatest impact.
 Media consumers have more power than ever before.
 They will be attracted to the most user-focused media ventures.
 Media organizations will grow their audiences by building deeper communities while also reaching broader networks.
 People today are less tied to formal institutions, and they increasingly affiliate with decentralized networks of individuals and groups.
 As a result, TMC members can not only reach broader domestic and global audiences by collaborating, but they can also engage those audiences more effectively by tapping users’ full potential as producers, community builders and agents of social change.